 In support, Batane (2010) reported that he found when using Turnitin, the COA report suffered from a “tendency of the software to identify material as plagiarized” (p.
 3).
 He suggested that Turnitin users verify all instances of identified content similarities and make the necessary adjustments.
-Braumoeller and Gaines, (2001) in a study using a software called EVE, noted that false positives were an issue that clouded their plagiarism detection analysis.
+Braumoeller and Gaines (2001) in a study using a software called EVE, noted that false positives were an issue that clouded their plagiarism detection analysis.
 They found that almost 50% of the papers flagged, had been properly cited and referenced.
 Sun (2013) in her study seemed to reduce the issue of false positives by using an exclusion for similarities of less than an arbitrary 30-word cut-off point.
 Sun concluded that " the quantitative findings of the current study indicate that authors in contexts wherein English is an official language do not differ significantly from their counterparts on their Turnitin scores or the number of 30-word or longer strings of successive matching text from self-published articles and self- and-others’ publications combined." (p.270).
 Recounting my experience testing a 30-word exclusion, I found that this configuration eliminated many sentence size instances of paraphrased plagiarism.
 Jocoy and DiBiase (2006) performed manual document checks to identify false positives and used an aDSI for their analysis.
 Martin, Rao, and Sloan (2011) individually removed all cited, quoted, and bibliographic references and manually checked for potential false positives.

 Honig and Bedi (2012) reported that to reduce the number of false positives that they manually checked the highlighted areas within the manuscripts for false positives.
 Moreover, they excluded the methodology and reference sections of all empirical papers.
 Regarding plagiarism-of-self, they stated:

 Since the focus of this study was on individuals plagiarizing others’ work without appropriate acknowledgment, we adopted a more conservative approach toward self-plagiarism.
-If authors used sections from their own previous work or cited the primary source, then it was not considered plagiarism (p.112)
+If authors used sections from their own previous work or cited the primary source, then it was not considered plagiarism (p.112).

 Prediction Findings

 My study focused upon five predictors derived from the available metadata gathered from the two corpora.
 Being that participation in plagiarism activity is a personal decision, I did not expect any strong prediction based upon document metadata.
-However, eliminating potential predictors is as important as finding new ones.

-Regarding the corpora, this study did not find that the dissertation or publish article metadata provided much in the way of prediction.
-The only independent variables that had statistically significant values were word counts and reference counts.
-However, the odds ratios were all around 1 to 1.
-That interprets as little or no chance for change in the dependent variable when there is a one-increment change in the independent variable.
-The highest odds ratio of 1.04 to 1 found in reference counts interprets as if the independent variable increments up 25 times, there is potentially one time the document would move from the low into the high DSL and 24 times it would not move.
+However, this study did find that the dissertation or publish article metadata provided some evidence of plagiarism prediction.
+Using multinomial logistic regression statistics, I determined that the optimal model Nagelkerke Pseudo R2 for the dissertations was .169 and for the published articles was .095.
+Moreover, the independent variables that had statistically significant values (odds ratios) were word counts and reference counts.
+First, increases in reference counts predicted increases of plagiarism, while increases of word counts predicted reductions in plagiarism.